Dark Devotion: Reception

 Dark Devotion received "mixed or average" reviews according to review aggregator website Metacritic.
 It received a score of 27/40 from Famitsu, based on individual reviews of 7, 6, 7, and 7.

 Rich Edmonds from Windows Central favorably compared Dark Devotion to the Dark Souls series.
 He called the visuals "stunning" and the gameplay "incredible".
 However, Edmonds felt that the music was repetitive and thought that the options were lackluster.
 Phillip Tinner from Screen Rant described Dark Devotion as an "impressive indie".
 He believed that the game had issues, but felt that the minor ones could be forgiven due to the size of Hibernian Workshop.

 RPG Site's Bryan Vitale called Dark Devotion "beautiful", felt that it sampled too many ideas to make a "cohesive" experience.
 He believed that the nature of the game's progression hindered the quest design and exploration incentives.

 Charalampos Papadimitriou from RPGamer complemented the game's combat mechanics and rogue-lite elements.
 He praised the game's "immersive" story and world.
-He felt that the some of the systems could have been more developed, and felt that the limited abilities and inventory could restrict a player's options.
+He felt that some of the systems could have been more developed, and felt that the limited abilities and inventory could restrict a player's options.